 At this point, you get that some sort of Payment Protection is essential for your institution and borrowers.
 You’ve done the homework on understanding the options available.
 As you know, they fall into two primary categories: Credit Insurance or Debt Cancellation.

-The latter is a newer product that may offer additional features you find beneficial.
+The latter is newer and may offer beneficial additional features.
 Which is cool, but is the old standard Credit Insurance better suited to your borrowers?
 This is a decision we are here to help you make.
 Read on for the guidance and information you crave.

 This article will compare Credit Insurance and Debt Cancellation to help you determine the best fit for your financial institution.
 Before continuing, you may wish to read: